 Papua New Guinea

-Papua New Guinea has more than twice the number of languages spoken across Europe.
+Papua New Guinea is the most linguistically diverse country in the world.
+It has more than twice the number of languages spoken across Europe.
 It is a multilingual nation with over 840 languages spoken, with twelve of them lacking many speakers.
 The popular language is spoken by over 200,000 people.
 Some of the languages have less than 1,000 speakers.
-The local languages in Papua New Guinea fall under two categories: Austronesia and Non Austronesia.
+The local languages in Papua New Guinea fall under two categories: Austronesia and Non-Austronesia.
 Papua New Guinea’s official languages are Tok, Hiri Mtu, English, and sign language.

 Indonesia has 709 languages spoken.
-Indonesian language is the country’s official language.
+The Indonesian language is the country’s official language.
 Here, most languages are Austronesian.
-The de jure is an official language passed by the Indonesian constitution.
 Other regional languages spoken include Javanese, Sundanese, Minangkabau, and Musi.

 There are 527 languages spoken in Nigeria.
 However, Nigeria has many other unclassified languages.
 The languages in Nigeria fall under families such as Niger-Congo family language and Afro-Asiatic family language.
 However, the official language is English.
 Regional languages include Hausa, Igbo, and sign language.

-There are 454 languages spoken in India, with English and Hindu being official.
-Hindu language is profoundly spoken and it is the fourth widely spoken in the world.
-Today there are 422,048,642 speakers of Hindu in India.
+There are 454 languages spoken in India, with English and Hindi being official.
+The Hindi language is profoundly spoken and it is the fourth widely spoken in the world.
+Today there are 422,048,642 speakers of Hindi in India.
 Other languages in India include Bengali, Telugu, and Odia among others.
+India has the most official languages of any country at 22.

 United States of America

-There are 347 languages spoken in the United States with English language being supreme.
-The immigrants from other countries like Mexico, Germany, Arabia, Spain and Russia have greatly influenced demographic patterns in the United States of America.
+There are 347 languages spoken in the United States with the English language being supreme.
+The immigrants from other countries like Mexico, Germany, Arabia, Spain, and Russia have greatly influenced demographic patterns in the United States of America.

 China has more than 300 languages spoken.
 The languages are popular in Tibet, Taiwan, Hong Kong, and China mainland.
 The popular language is Mandarin Chinese spoken by more than 955 million people.
 However, Standard Chinese is the official language.
 Cantonese is also an official language with other regional ones such as Wu Chinese, sign language, and English.